kano-analyst/HEMRS/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a pull request.

-Report issues or suggestions via the [Issues](https://github.com/HEMRS-Research/HEMRS/issues) tab.
+Report issues or suggestions via the [Issues](https://github.com/kano-analyst/HEMRS/issues) tab.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Users are free to use, modify, and distribute the code and datasets with proper attribution.

-## References

-- Harper, F. M., & Konstan, J. A. (2015).
-The MovieLens Datasets: History and Context. *ACM Transactions on Interactive Intelligent Systems*, 5(4), 1–19. https://doi.org/10.1145/2827872
-- Schedl, M., Flexer, A., & Urbano, J. (2018).
-Emotion-aware Music Recommendation. *Proceedings of the ACM Conference on Recommender Systems*, 3240323. https://dl.acm.org/doi/10.1145/3240323.3240344
-- Ribeiro, M. T., Saadi, D., & Guestrin, C. (2016).
-Why Should I Trust You?
-Explaining the Predictions of Any Classifier. *arXiv preprint arXiv:1602.04938*. https://arxiv.org/abs/1602.04938

 ## Contact

-For questions or support, contact the research team via [GitHub Issues](https://github.com/HEMRS-Research/HEMRS/issues) or email (hemrs.research@example.com).
+For questions or support, contact the research team via [GitHub Issues](https://github.com/kano-analyst) or email (atgarba.it@buk.edu.ng).